DamianVCechov/picopad_pajenicko/README.md

 Please note, the build does NOT include a BOOT2 section.
 Directly uploading the build to the Picopad / Pico will brick your Pico / Picopad.

-This is an ALPHA VERSION and it's still in the testing phase.
-Therefore, all operations should be performed at your own risk.